-- Check both winch handles for wear or bends.
-1. - 2.
-Inspect 3" roller wheels mounted on the winch and top mast for damage and smooth rotation. - 3.
-Examine all bolts and nuts to be sure they are tight. - Legs, forks, braces and base should be dent free and damage free. - Check pulley covers for damage (indentations) which can restrict the rotation of the pulleys. - Make sure load line is seated in all pulleys and that pulley rotates without obstruction. - Check stabilizer legs by lowering them into normal operating position to check locking mechanism and raising them to check for smooth transfer. - 8 Check all roller wheels for free rotation. - Inspect masts and carriage hold-down device
+- 1. Check both winch handles for wear or bends. - 2.
+Inspect 3" roller wheels mounted on the winch for damage and smooth rotation. - 3.
+Examine all bolts and nuts to be sure they are tight. - 4.
+Legs, forks, braces and base should be dent free and damage free. - 5.
+Check pulley covers for damage (indentations) which can restrict the rotation of the pulleys. - Make sure load line is seated in all pulleys and that pulley rotates without obstruction. - 7.
+Check all roller wheels for free rotation. - 8.
+Inspect masts and carriage hold-down device

 - Raise mast sections to inspect for free, smooth sliding action.
-Make sure wire slideways are free of dust and oxidation and spray a light coat of silicone lubrication in slideways. - 11.
-Make sure caster wheels and 10" transport wheels rotate freely and are undamaged. - 12.
-Inspect leg latch mechanism and apply light grease to spring loaded plunger. - 13.
-Check to be sure that all three mast covers are attached to the lift. - 14.
+Make sure wire slideways are free of dust and oxidation and spray a light coat of silicone lubrication in slideways. - 10.
+Make sure caster wheels and 8" transport wheels rotate freely and are undamaged. - Inspect leg latch mechanism and apply light grease to spring loaded plunger. - 12.
+Check to be sure that all three mast covers are attached to the lift. - 13.
 Check the safety brake operation.